 I recently watched OsgoodePD’s 2021 Symposium on Sexual Assault available here – not inexpensive, but quite worthwhile.
 I enjoyed most of it.
 My favourite part was by far the “debate” between Professor Melanie Randall (“Randall”) and Alan Gold.
 Randall is a law professor out of Western, and Gold is a legendary criminal defence lawyer (and prolific criminal law author) based in Toronto.
 The format is essentially each gave a monologue of about 10 minutes about “what worries me about sexual assault prosecutions.”
 Each had very different views – both were very critical of what passes for our criminal justice system in the area of sexual assault, but for predictably very divergent reasons.
 I thought Randall’s screed was so useful in that it encapsulates everything that is actually wrong with our system.
 I suggest her monologue should be made freely and publicly available, and distributed as “Exhibit A” of everything wrong with criminal justice in Canada.
 I have to say, it was refreshing, as she was far clearer about her concerns than other academics, as I’ve mentioned here.

 The main problem with her monologue is her continued insistence on the “pernicious myth” that women “routinely” lie about sexual assault – which is, in her view, not only empirically wrong but also conceptually incoherent (4:38).
 This is all I really need to know.
 Why is that a myth, and where is this clear social science evidence showing that it is empirically wrong?
 I’ll wait.
-In the meantime, here’s an excellent blog post casting doubt on her baseless assertion.
+In the meantime, here’s an excellent blog post casting doubt on her baseless assertion (also Wikipedia directly contradicts the claim).
 More importantly, it is utterly irreconcilable with the presumption of innocence.
-See how this crap is indirectly “debunked” nicely by the great Paciocco JA recently in R. v.
+See how this approach is indirectly “debunked” nicely by the great Paciocco JA recently in R. v.
 JC, 2021 ONCA 131 as follows, paras.
 88-89, emphasis added:

 It is dangerous for a trial judge to find relevance in the fact that a complainant has exposed herself to the unpleasant rigours of a criminal trial.
 As this court said in R. v.
 G.R.A (1994), 1994 CanLII 8756 (ON CA), 35 C.R.
 (4th) 340 (Ont.
 C.A.), “the fact that a complainant pursues a complaint cannot be a piece of evidence bolstering her credibility.
 Otherwise it could have the effect of reversing the onus of proof”.
 Of interest, in R. v.
 K.(V.) (1991), 1991 CanLII 5761 (BC CA), 68 C.C.C.
 (3d) 18 (B.C.C.A.), at p.
 35, Wood J.A. disapproved of such reasoning because it would itself rest in “gender-related stereotypical thinking” that sexual offence complainants are believable.
 Such reasoning would be a stereotype because it is a prejudicial generalization that would be available in every case.